ramiroaznar/geocode-with-python-using-geopy/README.md

 # Final thoughts

 Because Geopy has a limit of 500 items, it would be necessary to write a "if adress is already in the new file" statement in order to avoid repetition and conserve the geocoding budget.
-Furthermore, the resulting *_geo.csv" files were in a bad format (separated by lines).
+Furthermore, the resulting *_geo.csv* files were in a bad format (separated by lines).
 In order to solve this, I will try not to use the csv module.
 Finally, it would be better to save the new data in a database such as SQLITE or Postgres.